 Many of these initial steps have court deadlines you must strictly adhere to.
 If you fail to file certain legal documents on time, you may lose certain rights and legal options.
 Ultimately, it can harm your case.

-If you are dealing with the aftermath of a car crash in Las Vegas or Henderson, Nevada, and you wish to pursue compensation, reach out to Oronoz & Ericsson Injury Lawyers at (702) 878-2889 to schedule a free consultation.
+If you are dealing with the aftermath of a car crash in Las Vegas or Henderson, Nevada, and you wish to pursue compensation, reach out to Oronoz & Ericsson, LLC at (702) 878-2889 to schedule a free consultation.